RachelFoare/Pangenome-construction-using-VG/README.md

 Steps to the creation of a pangenome in VG using Singularity -- CSIRO INTERNSHIP 2023

 The goal is to understand how singularity and vg work, in order to build a Pangenome.
 In Somalis, this is the 3rd highest cause of death per year (4.57% as per 2020 WHO statistics).
 What's more, when it comes to genetic studies, Somalis (and East Africa in general) is severely understudied.
 In fact there is not one single paper with East African whole genomes.
-Because the Somalis have unique indigenous ancestral components that are distinct from the rest of Africa, let alone the rest of the world (https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004393#pgen.1004393-Pagani1), most whole genomes for which data is available (including Southern and Western Africa) will not be reliable for constructing a pangenome.
+[Because the Somalis have unique indigenous ancestral components that are distinct from the rest of Africa, let alone the rest of the world](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004393#pgen.1004393-Pagani1), most whole genomes for which data is available (including Southern and Western Africa) will not be reliable for constructing a pangenome.
 In fact the Fst values between many of these Northern, Southern and Western Africans is as high (in some cases higher) than what you see between Europeans and Asians.
 The only exception is of course, the North African Mozabites, who have the smallest Fst and highest ancestry contributions to Somali populations amongst all source populations outside of East Africa (22% on average, the best fitting model according to qpAdm), likely due to shared drift and past admixture events.
 The Bedouin act as a good control (as they have the lowest Fst, ~0.01 and the most ancestral affinity to the Mozabite), to evaluate the performance of the Pangenome that will be constructed.
 The pangenome will be constructed with autosomal chromosomes only.